balamuruganpm/Market_Basket_Analysis/README.md

 4. To remove missing & duplicate values:

 ```
-# Check for missing values in the "BillNo" column
 missing_values = mba_data['BillNo'].isnull().sum()

-# Check for duplicate values in the "BillNo" column
 duplicate_values = mba_data['BillNo'].duplicated().sum()
 print(f"Missing values in 'BillNo' column: {missing_values}")
 print(f"Duplicate values in 'BillNo' column: {duplicate_values}")

-# Clean the dataset by removing rows with missing or duplicate values in the "BillNo" column
 mba_data_cleaned = mba_data.dropna(subset=['BillNo']).drop_duplicates(subset=['BillNo'])
 # Save the cleaned dataset to a new CSV file
 mba_data_cleaned.to_csv("cleaned_mba.csv", index=False)

-# Confirm the cleaning and saving
 print("Cleaned dataset saved as 'cleaned_mba.csv'")
 ```

 5. Combine All Sets of Data to Determine the Date with the Highest Sales:

 ```
-# Group the data by Date and calculate the total sales for each date
 date_sales = mba_data.groupby('Date')['Price'].sum()

-# Find the date with the highest total sales
 date_with_highest_sales = date_sales.idxmax()
 print(f"The date with the highest sales is {date_with_highest_sales} with a total sales of {date_sales.max()}")
 ```

 6. Determine Which Country has the Highest Sales:

 ```
-# Group the data by Country and calculate the total sales for each country
 country_sales = mba_data.groupby('Country')['Price'].sum()

-# Find the country with the highest total sales
 country_with_highest_sales = country_sales.idxmax()
 print(f"The country with the highest sales is {country_with_highest_sales} with a total sales of {country_sales.max()}")
 ```

 7. Display Which Item has the Highest Sale using the Quantity Column:

 ```
-# Group the data by Itemname and calculate the total quantity sold for each item
 item_sales = mba_data.groupby('Itemname')['Quantity'].sum()

-# Sort the items by total quantity in descending order
 sorted_items = item_sales.sort_values(ascending=False)

-# Plot a bar chart to visualize the top-selling items
 plt.figure(figsize=(10, 6))
 plt.bar(sorted_items.index, sorted_items)
 plt.xlabel('Item Names')